TN 59 (02-13)

 Do not use your LAN/Mainframe PIN or password when creating an account.

 2. Obtaining signed wage earner authorization

-You must obtain the wage earner’s signed authorization (i.e., SSA-795, (Statement of Claimant or Other Person)) to contact the wage verification company prior to requesting wage data from VerifyAdvantage.
+You must obtain the wage earner’s authored response on the APIA screen, or secure a signed authorization (i.e., SSA-8510, Authorization for the Social Security Administration to Obtain Personal Information)) to contact the wage verification company prior to requesting wage data from VerifyAdvantage.
 In addition, the wage earner’s signed authorization must state the permissible purpose for requesting the data.
 Therefore, the wage earner’s signed authorization must also contain the following language: “Permissible Purpose—Eligibility for a benefit granted by a government agency; the SSA is required by law to consider the employee’s financial responsibility or status.”